vmleon/oracle-ai-vector-search-benchmark/LOCAL.md

 # Setup dataset and database
 python local.py setup
-python local.py run
 ```

-This will download the dataset, start Oracle Database, and create required tables and queues.
+This will create directories, download the dataset, start Oracle Database, configure database settings, and create required tables and queues - providing a complete environment setup.

 ### 2. Install Service Dependencies